 GeneCards Summary for ALDH3A1 Gene

 ALDH3A1 (Aldehyde Dehydrogenase 3 Family Member A1) is a Protein Coding gene.
-Diseases associated with ALDH3A1 include sjogren-larsson syndrome and breast adenocarcinoma.
-Among its related pathways are Metabolism and cytochrome P450.
+Diseases associated with ALDH3A1 include Sjogren-Larsson Syndrome and Breast Adenocarcinoma.
+Among its related pathways are Histidine metabolism and Phase II conjugation.
 GO annotations related to this gene include oxidoreductase activity and aldehyde dehydrogenase (NAD) activity.
 An important paralog of this gene is ALDH3B1.

 UniProtKB/Swiss-Prot for ALDH3A1 Gene

 ALDHs play a major role in the detoxification of alcohol-derived acetaldehyde.
 They are involved in the metabolism of corticosteroids, biogenic amines, neurotransmitters, and lipid peroxidation (Probable).
 Oxidizes medium and long chain aldehydes into non-toxic fatty acids (PubMed:1737758).
 Preferentially oxidizes aromatic aldehyde substrates (PubMed:1737758).
 Comprises about 50 percent of corneal epithelial soluble proteins (By similarity).
 May play a role in the oxidation of toxic aldehydes.